tsmanner/terrasa-private/Items.md

 ## Homebrew

 **Manco's Wand of Animate Dead** - Once per day can be used by the wielder to cast Animate Dead as if it were being cast by Manco.
-The undead created in this way are created using the statistics of Manco, and they are under his direct control.  if the wielder of the wand is a known ally of Manco, the undead are friendly to them, otherwise they are hostile.
+The undead created in this way are created using the statistics of Manco, and they are under his control.
+If the wielder of the wand is a known ally of Manco, the undead are friendly to them and follow their orders, otherwise they are hostile.

 **Bead of Alarm** kinda like bead of force, but when broken notifies another party or rings a distant bell.